 What Should You Do If You Can’t Fall Asleep?

 You’re not alone if you’re struggling to fall or stay asleep.
-Many kids have a hard time getting the right amount of sleep they need.
-If you can relate, these tips for better sleep can help you feel rested and refreshed every morning!
+Many kids don’t get enough sleep.
+Thankfully, these tips for better sleep can help kids and teens feel rested and refreshed every morning!

 In addition to resting your body, sleep is important for staying healthy, boosting your mood, and recharging your brain.
 Kids and teens need a lot of sleep – anywhere from 8-12 hours every night.
 And babies need even more…up to 17 hours a day!

 Not getting anywhere close to this much sleep?
-You aren’t alone.
+You can change that today!

-Here are 8 easy-to-follow tips for better sleep that really work.
+Here are eight tips for better sleep that work.
 Give these a try!
 Over time, you’ll feel more rested.

 no screentime before bedtime

-Get lots of physical activity during the day
+Tip #2: Get lots of physical activity during the day.

 Tips for better sleep usually focus on things you can do at night.
-But successful sleep can actually start in the day!
+But successful sleep starts with what you do during the day.
 You might struggle to fall asleep at night because you have too much energy.
 Maybe you didn’t move enough during the day.

 The World Health Organization says kids and teens should get lots of physical activity for the best sleep.
 What does this mean?
-For at least 1 hour a day, your body should move and sweat so that when it is time to sleep, it will crave rest.
+Your body should move and sweat for at least 1 hour a day.
+When it is time to sleep, it should crave rest.

 playing outside helps kids sleep better